UniverseCitiz3n/UniverseCitiz3n.github.io/_posts/2020-01-11-Intune-Problems-Solving.md

 # BIOS update

 Check if your device has up-to date BIOS version.
 Sometimes simple plain update will get things moving.
 If you are using Dell laptops it is best to use **Dell Command \| Update** tool.
-Version **3.1.0** brought at of nice improvements and features!
+Version **3.1.0** brought a lot of nice improvements and features!
 I like using it from Powershell terminal and it is very simple:

 ``` powershell
 #Go to location of installation